 We celebrate diversity and welcome all children, regardless of ability and needs.

-She began introducing daily relaxation sessions to her classes – with profound effects.
-The children were more relaxed and could discuss and manage their own emotions, as well as those of their friends.
+Such was the impact on me that I began introducing daily relaxation sessions to my school children in my class.
+Profound effects materialised!
+The children were more relaxed and could discuss and manage their own emotions, as well as those of their friends and families.
+We started to connect on a much deeper level.

-As her personal yoga practice grew, Lisa knew she wanted to pass these skills on to other children and their families.
+As my personal yoga practice grew, I knew I wanted to pass these skills on to other children and their families so in 2017, I attended the prestigious YogaBeez training course in London, and gained my first Foundation Level certificate to teach yoga to children.

 To bring a love of yoga to children and their families through classes that incorporate yoga poses, stories, themes, songs, emotional intelligence awareness and creativity.